 Students must run an antivirus program to protect their computers before they can connect to the Internet.

 A wide variety of products are permitted for use on our network.
-The university uses and supports the Kaspersky Corporate Edition for its computers.
-Users of alternative vendors should seek support from the vendor.
+Users should seek support of their anti-virus software from the vendor.
 The following products will be permitted, and more information about those products can be found at the vendor's web site:

 For Microsoft Windows: